hyraiq/uk-companies-house-lookup/README.md

 $ docker compose build

 # Then you can install composer dependencies
-$ ocker compose run php make vendor
+$ docker compose run php make vendor

 # Now you can run tests and other tools
 $ docker compose run php make (fix|psalm|phpstan|phpunit)